 How do I identify my organisation’s Participant Equivalents and considered disaggregation?

-The Significant Group Undertaking (SGU) definition of subsidiaries or holding companies no longer applies and these are now called Participant Equivalents (PE) if they would qualify for CRC in their own right.
-If so, they c
+The Significant Group Undertaking (SGU) definition of subsidiaries or holding companies no longer apply and these are now called Participant Equivalents (PE) if they would qualify for CRC in their own right.